About

 Routledge.

-Dokken, Therese; Angelsen, Arild (2015).
 Forest reliance across poverty groups in Tanzania.
-Ecological Economics .
-Vol. 117.

 Dokken, Therese (2015).
 Allocation of Land Tenure Rights in Tigray: How Large Is the Gender Bias?.
-Land Economics .
+Land Economics.
 Vol. 91.